 With Personna, I continued to deepen my knowledge, experience and focus.
 I achieved a level of unconscious competence, performing advanced skills with minimal effort.
 I started seeing the bigger picture, gaining clarity on connections that were invisible to me before.
 Slowly I began to realise that what I was doing, Executive Recruitment, was barely scratching the surface of a much deeper problem.

-Today, ten years since I started in Recruitment, I’m co-leading Personna, a leadership development company, to help people facilitate innovation within their organisations by doing great work.
+Today, ten years since I started in Recruitment, I’m co-leading Personna, a change management company, to help people facilitate innovation within their organisations by doing great work.
 I believe that the only way to do truly great work is to make work personal.

-If someone had told the 20-year-old accounting undergraduate me that I would end up as a leadership coach and an entrepreneur, I would have rolled my eyes at them, “Seriously?!”
+If someone had told the 20-year-old accounting undergraduate me that I would end up as a business impact coach and an entrepreneur, I would have rolled my eyes at them, “Seriously?!”

 I created my own path to success.
 It was not a straight line, but filled with many twists and turns.
 I proudly wear my scars, they were hard-earned.